 A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program, as described in Chapter 2.
-In 2018, BNL was inspected by federal, state, or local regulators on ten occasions.
-These inspections included:
+In 2019, BNL was inspected by federal, state, or local regulators on

-- Air Compliance.
-In July, a NYSDEC inspector was provided a facility tour of regulated emission sources at BNL.
-There were no findings. - Potable Water.
-In July, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
+- 11 occasions.
+These inspections included: - Air Compliance.
+In August, a NYSDEC inspector performed a full compliance evaluation of regulated emission sources at BNL.
+There were no findings. - Potable Water: In August, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
 Corrective actions for all identified deficiencies were established and communicated with SCDHS and are being addressed by the Laboratory's Energy & Utilities Division. - Sewage Treatment Plant.
 SCDHS conducts quarterly inspections of the Laboratory's STP to evaluate operations and sample the effluent for SPDES compliance.
 No performance or operational issues were identified.
-SCDHS also visited the site in February and June 2018 to perform a SPDES inspection and collected samples from some permitted outfalls.
-No issues were identified.
-NYS-DEC did not perform a surveillance inspection at the STP in 2018. - RCRA.
-In April, two inspectors from EPA performed an unannounced RCRA Compliance inspection and did not identify any concerns or findings. - Clean Water Act.
-In August, two inspectors from EPA visited the site unannounced to discuss multiple TTA excursions at the SPDES Permitted Outfall 001 (STP).
-EPD staff provided a detailed summary of the issue, possible causes, corrective actions taken, and provided a tour of the STP.
-The inspectors were satisfied with the information provided and actions taken to date to address the issue.
-No findings were issued.
+NYSDEC also visited the site in January and May 2019 to perform SPDES inspections.
+No issues were identified. - RCRA.
+In March, inspectors from the NYSDEC performed an unannounced RCRA Compliance inspection.
+The inspectors identified two labeling issues and one documentation issue, all of which were satisfactorily resolved before the conclusion of the inspection.
+In September, the EPA also visited BNL to perform an inspection of hazardous waste activities and did not identify any concerns or findings. - Petroleum and Chemical Bulk Storage.
+In June, two inspectors from the NYSDEC performed a regulatory inspection of permitted petroleum and chemical bulk storage tanks.
+BNL received a Notice of Violation for missing solenoid and operating valves on above ground tanks associated with the Laboratory's diesel tank farm (STO 651).
+BNL F&O staff began immediate planning for the correction of the deficiency and addressed the finding in accordance with NYSDEC directives.